helemaalbigt/VrDebug/README.md

 VrDebug is a tiny library to help you debug positions in VR by spawning simple prefabs in the scene.

+## Setup

+Clone this repo into the Assets folder of your Unity project

 ## Usage

 Add `using VrDebugPlugin` to your script, then add one of the following anywhere: